fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricClusterUpgrade.md

 ### -UnmonitoredAuto
 Indicates that the upgrade mode is unmonitored automatic.
-After Service Fabric upgrades an upgrade domain, Service Fabric upgrades the next upgrade domain irrespective of the cluster health state.
+No health checks are performed and after Service Fabric upgrades an upgrade domain, Service Fabric starts the upgrade of the next upgrade domain irrespective of the cluster health state.
 This mode is not recommended for production use.

 ```yaml